A61-QA-Team-I/WEAre-Social-Network-Project/Demo-Social-Network-Project-main-3/Test Plan.md

 - **API Testing**: Using Postman to rigorously test backend services, ensuring accurate and reliable data handling.
 This will involve verifying CRUD operations, error handling, security protocols, and overall API performance.
 - **Automation**: Employing Selenium WebDriver and Java to streamline the testing of repetitive scenarios, such as user registration and post creation, across multiple browsers.
 Automation will enhance test efficiency and maintain a consistent level of quality.
 - **Performance Testing**: Leveraging JMeter to simulate high-traffic conditions and measure system stability and responsiveness.
 Stress testing will help identify potential bottlenecks and ensure the application can gracefully handle heavy loads.
+- **Security Testing**: Basic security checks to validate user data protection and prevent unauthorized access.
+These tests will help identify potential vulnerabilities and ensure compliance with data protection standards, providing users with confidence that their personal information is secure within the application.

 ---